CORPORATE GOVERNANCE

 - There is compliance with the relevant provisions of the Bursa Securities’ Main Market Listing Requirements.

-- To ensure that the Group has adequate procedures and processes in place to monitor and track related party transactions and to review these processes.
+- To review that the Group has adequate procedures and processes in place to monitor and track related party transactions and to review these processes.

 -